tearust/tapp-tutor/README.md

 - There's no free lunch.
 Every action that costs any computing resources needs to be paid by someone.
 In TEA Party's particular case, every message sent need to be paid for.
 Additional charges also apply to store the message or to notify the recipient.
 Further link [[Where_the_message_is_stored?]]

 In order to get the features above, the underlying technical layer is very different from the existing cloud computing and blockchain tech stacks.
 It's a new tech stack that's based on recent technologies.
 However, the developers do not need to understand the complicated low level distributed system, they can build application **as if** it is still a centralized cloud computing architecture.
-This is the charm of Tea Project.
+This is the **charm of Tea Project**.

 The following sections will explain the cutting edge technologies used in the TEA Party.
 We hope by explaining the underlying technologies and how they work together will help you make your own TEA applications (TApps).